MI-FraunhoferIWM/KG2AAS-prototype/README.md

 validate(output, requests.get(aas_json_schema).json())
 ```

 If no error if thrown, the JSON document should be compliant towards the standard.
 However, the validation is expecting that the top-level object is an `AssetAdministrationShell`, not any other type like `Submodel`, `SubmodelElementCollection`, etc. since they **MUST** be embedded into the `AssetAdministrationShell`-Object.
+Please note that there will be artifact objects and keys like `@id` and `@type` from the JSON-LD.
+However, since JSON Schema allows extra properties to be defined, this usually is not an issue during validation as long as all required properties of the defined objects are provided.

+An example output of the workflow can be found under [examples/output/output.json](examples/output/output.json).

 ## 2. Requirements